GabrielTrier/ece-devops-trier-malloi/README.md

 # Installation

 This application is written on NodeJS and it uses Redis database.
-Here are all elements installed throughout the project:
+Here are all elements installed throughout the project and that need to be installed in order to work:

 1. [Install NodeJS](https://nodejs.org/en/download/)